History of India

-In 712 CE, Muahmmed bin Quasim conquered northern Indian, de facto ending the indigenous empires of India.
-Independent city states became the new standard model of government, and the Islamic Sultanates rose in modern-day Pakistan.
+In 712 CE, Muhammed bin Qasim conquered northern India and although he was unable to maintain control, his rule ended the indigenous empires of India.
+Independent city states became the new standard model of government and the Islamic Sultanates arose in modern-day Pakistan.

 Early modern period: Foreign Empires (1527 – 1858 CE)

 The early modern period corresponds to the rise and fall of the Mughal Empire, the growth of Maratha and Sikh imperial powers and the final birth of the British Raj.